Quantum valence bond ice theory for proton-driven quantum spin-dipole liquids

 First, we examine effects of additional proton interactions such as $J'_\textrm{pro}\sum \sigma^z_{ij}\sigma^z_{kl}$ shown in Fig.~\ref{fig:lattice}(b), and discuss implications for the qualitative difference in $X$-Cat ($X=$ H, D).
 The additional interaction lifts the macroscopic degeneracy of the classical ground states, and an infinitesimal $J_\textrm{pro}'$ will lead to an ordered state when $t_\textrm{pro}=0$ by the order-by-disorder mechanism.
 Indeed, classical ($t_\textrm{pro}=0$) spin ice models with additional interactions have been extensively studied, where several ordered states are stabilized depending on types of the additional interactions~\cite{Melko2001,Chern_ice2008}.
 In the present system, we consider $J_\textrm{pro}'$ interaction which favors an antiferroelectric (AFE) state of protons, but it competes with the quantum tunneling $t_\textrm{pro}$~\cite{Ishizuka2011,Savary2016,Savary2012}.
-Based on these observations, one can draw a schematic phase diagram of the perturbed model with both $J_\textrm{pro}'$ and $t_\textrm{pro}$ as shown in Fig.~\ref{fig:EE}(a), where the QSDL with a volume-law entanglement entropy remains stable for $J_\textrm{pro}'\ll K,$ while the AFE state with a small entanglement is favored for $J_\textrm{pro}'\gg K.$ Note that because $g\gg |t_\textrm{el}|$ holes simultaneously show a valence bond solid (VBS) state corresponding to the proton AFE state realized when $J_\textrm{pro}'\gg K.$ Experimentally, an H bond will have a larger $t_\textrm{pro}$ and hence a larger $K$ than those of a D bond.
-Therefore, an H-bonded system can exhibit a QSDL, while a D-bonded system shows a classically ordered AFE/VBS state.
+Based on these observations, one can draw a schematic phase diagram of the perturbed model with both $J_\textrm{pro}'$ and $t_\textrm{pro}$ as shown in Fig.~\ref{fig:EE}(a), where the QSDL with a large entanglement entropy remains stable for $J_\textrm{pro}'\ll K,$ while the AFE state with a small entanglement is favored for $J_\textrm{pro}'\gg K.$ Note that, because $g\gg |t_\textrm{el}|$, holes simultaneously show a valence bond solid (VBS) state corresponding to the proton AFE state when $J_\textrm{pro}'\gg K.$ Experimentally, an H bond will have a larger $t_\textrm{pro}$ and hence a larger $K$ than a D bond.
+Therefore, an H-bonded system can exhibits a QSDL, while a D-bonded system shows a classically ordered AFE/VBS state.